haveric/RailSwitcher/README.md

 #### Changelog:

 #### Coming Soon
+* Updated Metrics to work with updated getOnlinePlayers
 * Remove items from all non-creative GameModes and not just survival
 * Added a warning for when older blocks are missing.
 * Added null check for materials from default file.